jhurlocker/InstructLabForAcademica/showroom_instructlab_summit2024/content/course _content/0-15 The Challenge.md

 - But where do organisations begin?
 - Isn't this expensive?
 - Who has the necessary expertise?
-- And how do they ensure they,re doing it right?
+- And how do they ensure they are doing it right?

 The reality is, building and evolving an LLM comes with significant challenges.